 Prior to 1 July 2019, all lifetime annuities were treated the same under the means tests, regardless of differences in the way that they allowed access to capital for voluntary withdrawals by investors or the capital that was returned to investors upon death.

-This had led to the promotion and increased sales of lifetime annuities which were designed to allow investors to maintain their capital for lengthy periods at the expense of reduced income, which was viewed as contrary to the purpose of superannuation.
-The purpose of super is to fund income in retirement rather than to allow people to maintain assets in a tax advantaged environment during retirement.
+This led to the promotion of lifetime annuities designed to allow investors to maintain their capital for lengthy periods at the expense of reduced income, which was viewed as contrary to the purpose of superannuation.
+The purpose of super is to fund income in retirement rather than allow people to maintain assets in a tax-advantaged environment during retirement.

 How lifetime annuities work